Absorption Models

 Covariates: wt

-Dynamical variables: IR, SR, Central
+Dynamical system variables: IR, SR, Central

 Derived: